achevuru/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

 ```bash
 ./deploy_spire.sh
 ```
+**Note:** You can also install sample SPIRE Server and Agent via helm.
+Please refer to [SPIRE Server](https://github.com/aws/eks-charts/tree/master/stable/appmesh-spire-server) and [SPIRE Agent](https://github.com/aws/eks-charts/tree/master/stable/appmesh-spire-agent) charts in EKS charts repository for instructions on how to install them.

 Let's check if both SPIRE Server and Agent are up and running.
 You should see a SPIRE Agent up and running on every node on your cluster.